-The statutory section at issue in this case specifically provides in pertinent part that "[a] qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner[.]"
+The statutory section at issue in this case specifically provides, in pertinent part, that "[a] qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner[.]"
 MCL 333.26424(a) (emphasis added).
-The word "or" is disjunctive and accordingly, it indicates a choice between alternatives.
+The word "or" is disjunctive and, accordingly, it indicates a choice between alternatives.
 McQueen, 293 Mich App at 671.
 Thus, the immunity from arrest, prosecution, or penalty set forth in § 4(a) is applicable separately under each circumstance.
-Accordingly, whether a person is one who possesses a registry identification card so as to be immune from arrest is a separate question from whether one is immune from prosecution or penalty.
+Accordingly, whether a person is one who possesses a registry identification card so as to be immune from arrest is a separate question from whether the person is immune from prosecution or penalty.

 Further, regarding the "possesses" requirement, the statute uses the term "possesses" in the present tense.
 Thus, the language of the statute requires a defendant to presently possess his or her registry identification card in order to qualify for § 4(a) immunity from arrest.
-Consistent with the present tense language of the statute, we conclude that someone "possesses" a registry identification card only when the registry identification card is reasonably accessible at the location of that person's marijuana possession and use.
-For example, a registry identification card would be reasonably accessible at the location under circumstances where an individual, who is in possession of marijuana in their house is requested by a police officer to establish their claim of immunity by producing their registration identification card even though to comply the person has to leave the house and retrieve it from a car that is parked in the driveway of the residence.
+Consistent with the present tense language of the statute, we conclude that, for purposes of immunity from arrest, someone "possesses" a registry identification card only when the registry identification card is reasonably accessible at the location of that person's marijuana possession and use.
+For example, a registry identification card would be reasonably accessible at a person's location under circumstances where the person, who is in possession of marijuana in their house and is requested by a police officer to establish their claim of immunity by producing their registration identification card, does not have their card in their house but is able to comply by leaving the house and retrieving the card from a car that is parked in the driveway of the house.

-In this case, the relevant facts show that the arresting officer discovered defendant in possession of marijuana when he was a passenger in another individual's vehicle that was parked near the Grandville Water Treatment Plant.
-The officer asked the driver of the vehicle about the marijuana, and the driver indicated that defendant, who was a passenger in the vehicle, possessed the marijuana.
-Defendant told the officer that he had "crotched" the marijuana and removed a small baggy of marijuana from his groin region.
-At that point, defendant informed the officer that he was a medical marijuana patient, but that proof of this fact was located in his own vehicle that was parked at his residence.
+In this case, the relevant facts show that the arresting officer discovered defendant in possession of marijuana when he was in a passenger seat in another individual's vehicle that was parked near the Grandville water treatment plant.
+The officer asked the driver of the vehicle about the marijuana, and the driver indicated that defendant, who sitting in a passenger seat in the vehicle, possessed the marijuana.
+Defendant told the officer that he had "crotched" the marijuana and removed a small bag of marijuana from his groin region.
+At that point, defendant informed the officer that he was a medical marijuana patient, but that proof of this fact was located in his own vehicle, which was parked at his residence.
 Under these circumstances, we conclude that defendant's paperwork showing that he had been issued the equivalent of a registry identification card at the time the police officer found him to be in possession of marijuana was not reasonably accessible at the location where he was requested to produce it because he was in possession of marijuana in another individual's vehicle away from his residence where the paperwork for his card was located.
 Consequently, defendant was not a person who "possesses a registry identification card," and he was not entitled to immunity from arrest.
 6

 6 Defendant maintains that constructive possession of a registry identification card is sufficient to satisfy the statute's "possesses" requirement, and urges this Court to accept a definition of "possesses" that would require only dominion and control of a registry identification card.
-This argument is contrary to the plain language of the statute as we have interpreted it, and it is inconsistent with the clearly established law that permits police officers to arrest individuals who commit misdemeanor offenses in their presence.
-Construing § 4(a) to provide immunity to any person who merely makes the claim that they have a valid registry identification card, but is unable to display it, is unworkable because it would eviscerate the ability to enforce what would
+This argument is contrary to the plain language of the statute as we have interpreted it, and it is inconsistent with the clearly established law that permits police officers to arrest individuals who